Coding GPT2/3 (124M) From Scratch

 # Everything in GPUs is a power of 2 such as tiling ops

-# So try to always have matrices be power of 2.
-Here we
+# So try to always have matrices be power of 2 to improve use of:

-# change the vocab_sz by rounding it up to the closest
+# Here we change the vocab_sz by rounding it up to the closest

 # number that is power of.
 This will increase space overhead